Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Algorithms

 \subsubsection{Continuous Graph Definition \& Update}

-Besides the actions taken by the agents, their utterances could also have an implicit impact on the state of the underlying world.
-By following \cite{adhikari2020learning}, we use the recurrent neural network as the operation $\oplus$ to update the mental state with the utterances from agents.
-We define the continuous mental state graph as $G\in [-1,1]^{R\times N \times N}$, which is a real-valued adjacency tensor,
+Besides the actions taken by the agents, their utterances could also have an implicit impact on the agents' mental states.
+To handle the continuous dialogue observation, we use a recurrent neural network as the graph update operation $\oplus$.